RaymondDavison/RNN-TV-Script-Generation-Project/README.md

 # RNN-TV-Script-Generation-Project
 Using Recurrent Neural Network (RNN)  to generate new tv scripts as part of Udacity's Deep Learning Nanodegree program.

+## Libraries
+- numpy
+- collections
+- PyTorch

 ## Project Overview
-This project focuses on creating a RNN in PyTorch that can learn to generate new tv scripts - like Seinfeld scripts.
+This project focuses on creating a RNN in PyTorch that can learn to generate new tv scripts.

 ## Notebook Sections
 Load in Dataset